Kvothik/EventTrackerProject/README.md

 # EventTrackerProject

+### New Movie Tracker

+#### Skill Distillery Assignment

+Course began: 9 September 2019
+Assigned: 27 November 2019
+Completed: 29 November 2019

 ## Purpose

 This is the backend for a soon to be full-stack application to track upcoming movies.
-The backend was created using Restful API/JSON/JPA/Spring Boot/Hibernate/Gradle
+The backend was created using RestAPI/JSON/Spring data JPA/Spring Boot/Hibernate/Gradle.

 ## Return Type	Route	Functionality
 | Return Type   | Map Type | Path                        | Description                      |
 | ------------- | -------- | --------------------------- | -------------------------------- |